-In reaching the conclusions and in making the recommendation described above, the Board of Directors: (i) consulted with the Company's management as well as the Company's legal advisors; (ii) reviewed the Schedule TO of the Offerors; (iii) relied upon other information relating to the Company's historical financial performance, portfolio of properties and future opportunities; (iv) evaluated various relevant and material factors in light of the Board's knowledge of the business, financial condition, portfolio of properties, and future prospects of the Company; and (v) took into account the fact that the Offerors are making the offer for investment purposes and with the intention of making a profit from the ownership of the Shares.
-The following were the main factors considered by the Board of Directors: (1) the Board's significant knowledge of each of the Company's assets based upon the review associated with the approval of each acquisition by the Company; (2) the historical financial data disclosed on the Company's Form 10-Q and Form 10-K filings over the past several quarters and the positive trends shown in that financial data, including increases in same-store revenue and same-store operating income; (3) the Board's discussions with management related to the future of the Company, including potential exit strategies; (4) the Offerors state that they "arrived at the \$7.50 Offer Price by applying a liquidity discount to the Corporation's estimated per share value", but they do not provide any analysis of how they arrived at the liquidity discount or the \$7.50 Offer Price; (5) the \$7.50 Offer Price proposed by the Offerors is significantly lower than the Company's estimated net asset value per Share of \$10.81 as of June 30, 2014; (6) the Board believes that the Offer Price represents an opportunistic attempt by the Offerors to purchase Shares at a low price and make a significant profit for themselves, thereby depriving the stockholders who tender Shares of the potential opportunity to realize the full long-term value of their investment in the Company; and (7) for stockholders looking to liquidate, in recent transactions on the secondary market, according to independent secondary market reporting publications, sales of the Company's Shares have ranged from \$8.75 to \$9.00 per Share during the fall of 2014 and \$9.10 per Share in July/August 2014.
+In reaching the conclusions and in making the recommendation with respect to the Tender Offer described above, the Board of Directors: (i) consulted with the Company's management as well as the Company's legal advisors; (ii) reviewed the Schedule TO of the Offerors; (iii) relied upon other information relating to the Company's historical financial performance, portfolio of properties and future opportunities; (iv) evaluated various relevant and material factors in light of the Board's knowledge of the business, financial condition, portfolio of properties, and future prospects of the Company, including the Merger; and (v) took into account the fact that the Offerors are making the offer for investment purposes and with the intention of making a profit from the ownership of the Shares.

+The following were the main factors considered by the Board of Directors: (1) the Board's significant knowledge of each of the Company's assets based upon the review associated with the approval of each acquisition by the Company; (2) the historical financial data disclosed in the Company's Form 10-Q and Form 10-K filings over the past several quarters and the positive trends shown in that financial data, including increases in same-store revenue and same-store operating income; (3) the Board's discussions with management related to the future of the Company, including potential exit strategies and the Merger; (4) the Offerors state that they "arrived at the \$11.00 Offer Price by applying a liquidity discount to the Corporation's potential liquidation value", but they do not provide any analysis of how they arrived at the liquidity discount or the \$11.00 Offer Price; (5) the \$11.00 Offer Price proposed by the Offerors is significantly lower than the Merger Consideration of \$13.75 to be received in connection with the Merger; and (6) the Board believes that the Offer Price represents an opportunistic attempt by the Offerors to purchase Shares at a low price and make a significant profit for themselves, thereby depriving the stockholders who tender Shares of the potential opportunity to realize the full long-term value of their investment in the Company or to realize the value of their investment in the Company upon consummation of the Merger.
+However, the Board of Directors notes that there is no guarantee that the Merger or a similar transaction will be completed and, absent the completion of the Merger or a similar transaction, there is no assurance that a public market for the Shares may develop, and there can be no certainty regarding the long-term value of the Shares.